tri-bui/sandbox-mappers/README.md

 - [earthquake-mapper](earthquake-mapper/) - map earthquakes with Leaflet.js and MapBox API
 - [leaflet-mapper](leaflet-mapper/) - map different geometric elements using Leaflet.js and MapBox API
 - [weather-mapping](weather-mapping/) - map weather and travel routes with Gmaps and Google Maps APIs

+### License
+This repository is licensed under the MIT license.